-The United States Diplomacy Center partnered with MapGive to host a mapathon on April 5, 2019 in the Diplomacy Center pavilion.
+The National Museum of American Diplomacy partnered with MapGive to host a mapathon on April 5, 2019 in the Diplomacy Center pavilion.
 The purpose of a mapathon is to create necessary digital map data for humanitarian and development causes, including combating HIV/AIDS, humanitarian assistance, and public diplomacy.
 Mapathons are unique events that facilitate volunteer participation in a global mapping movement that helps solve some of our most pressing challenges.
 Participants learned about the impact of open mapping and how to use satellite imagery to create map data through the OpenStreetMap platform.

 Participants created nearly 4,000 edits to OpenStreetMap of refugee settlements in Ethiopia and the affected areas in Mozambique, including over 3,000 buildings and nearly 80 kilometers of roads.
 The map data participants created April 5th is already being put to work today for humanitarian response, such as by the United Nations Refugee Agency Site Planner.